creativecreatorormaybenot/clock/README.md

  * Watch "Design and Build Clock Displays with Flutter" from Flutter Interact.

- * Implement minute hand, hour hand, and make minute and second hand both bounce.
+ * Implement minute hand, hour hand, and make minute and second hand both bounce on change.

  * Get fully familiar with the mock data and design hierarchy to work with the clock data.